yulyasystem/frontendkottans/4 task_responsive_web_design/responsive_web_reflections.md

 `flex-flow` applies to parent container, combine `flex-direction` and `flex-wrap`.

+Align-* is for cross axis and justify for main axis.
+If you set your direction row, so it is your main axis, if you set direction column it is your main axis.
+Easy!

 Frogs game is interesting and funny!
 I wanna more :) Froges brought home:

 ![image of udacity responsive](https://github.com/yulyasystem/kottans-frontend/blob/master/4%20task_responsive_web_design/froggy.png)

 I have tried to practice with responsive and it is only seems easy, until you write your own media querie and get confused with min and max-width :smile: